 Jack turned back to Roland.
 “You okay, Roland?
 You’re looking at me like you’ve never seen me before.
 What gives?”

 “Um…just a little gloomy in here tonight, that’s all.”
 Roland replied, voice taut with unease.
 He stopped drawing and quickly closed his sketchpad, not wanting Jack to see what he was working on.

 “Does seem kind of dismal in here tonight, don’t it?”
 Jack said as he scanned the diner.
 Well, whatever it is, don’t let it get you down.”

-At that moment, the front door of the diner opened and the muscles in Roland’s neck knotted up when he saw who entered.
-Sal Wallace, the local private detective, was dressed in a trench coat with a matching fedora hanging crookedly on his head.
-Underneath it, he wore a rumpled cheap suit and tie, the latter now loosened and the top few buttons of his dress shirt undone.
-Sal was still in pretty good shape for someone in his sixties; he had to be for someone taking photos of people having carnal knowledge of other people who weren’t their spouse.
+At that moment, the bells on the front door of the diner jingled again and the muscles in Roland’s neck knotted up when he saw who entered.
+Sal Wallace, a local private detective, dressed in a traditional grey trench coat with a matching fedora hanging crookedly on his head.
+Underneath the coat, he wore a rumpled cheap suit and tie, the latter now loosened, and the top few buttons of his white dress shirt undone.
+Sal was still in pretty good shape for someone in his sixties.
+He had to be for someone tracking down and taking video of people having carnal knowledge of other people who weren’t their spouse.

-Minding his own business, Sal walked up to counter, sat on a stool and asked for a black coffee.
-Roland and Jack stared at him the entire time.
+Minding his own business, Sal walked up to the counter, sat on a stool, his trench coat hanging down and asked for a black coffee.
+Roland and Jack glared at him the entire time.
 Especially Roland.

 “Try not to think about him.
 It was forty years ago.
 A whole lifetime has gone by,” Jack whispered.

 “I let it go a long, long time ago, Jack.
 But all said and done, I can never forget it,” Roland replied, matching Jack’s whisper, eyes narrowing at Sal.